ImBlue0848/MultitoolData/README.md

 # MultitoolData

-This is for pulling raw json data for the modding multitool.
+this is just for pulling raw data like c++ chunks and modding tools